JSpeedie/G2ME-legacy/README.md

 * the code for compiling the `G2ME-server` and `G2ME-client` executables which allow for remotely accessing the data in the system.
 * A Java `.jar` file that functions as a GUI for using the `G2ME` executable.
-* Full documentation for all 3 executables available both here, further down in the README, and in manpages.
+* Full documentation for all 3 executables available both on the Git Repository's wiki and in the manpages.

 ## Purpose